Groodian/HyperiorProxy/ReadMe.md

 ## Build
 To compile this plugin, you need JDK 17 and an internet connection.

-Clone this repo, run `./gradlew reobfJar` from your terminal.
+Clone this repo, run `./gradlew build` from your terminal.
 You can find the compiled jar in the project root's `build/libs` directory.